ClaudiaBehnke86/TournamentCalculator/docs/source/tutorial.rst

   	Local URL: http://localhost:8506
   	Network URL: http://192.168.178.46:8506

-You will then see the GUI like in picture numref:`start`
+You will then see the GUI like in picture :numref:`start`

 .. _start:
 .. figure:: pictures/GUI_start.png